WilliamRoth82/BozandtheBozzers/README.md

 ## Introduction  <a name="introduction"></a>

-Over the past two decades, climate change has become a topical issue that many worry about due to its implications on our planet and quality of life.
+&nbsp; Over the past two decades, climate change has become a topical issue that many worry about due to its implications on our planet and quality of life.
 One effect of increasing temperatures from climate change is the melting of the polar ice caps which leads to high amounts of freshwater flooding our oceans and the sea level gradually rising.
 With this sea level rise comes numerous problems, one of which is its impact on coastal cities or homes.
 As sea levels rise, they erode beaches, reduce usable land, and jeopardize the integrity of structures that were not built in accordance with much higher sea levels.
 The rising sea level is a major concern for many coastal homeowners, and the main goal of this project is to analyze this problem further.

-In our initial proposal, we wanted to analyze the correlation between the global sea level change and the listing prices for U.S. houses in coastal regions in an attempt to measure the relationship between rising sea levels and coastal housing prices.
+&nbsp; In our initial proposal, we wanted to analyze the correlation between the global sea level change and the listing prices for U.S. houses in coastal regions in an attempt to measure the relationship between rising sea levels and coastal housing prices.
 To answer this question we looked at the difference in median home listing prices for houses in different zip codes from the same coastal region.
 By comparing housing prices for zip codes that are directly on the coastline with those that are further inland, we can analyze if there is a correlation between housing price and sea level.

-We also intended to examine the magnitude of impact on housing prices given how further inland a particular coastal zip code is, and to predict coastal property listing values given the estimated rise in U.S. coastal sea waters over the next ten years provided by the National Oceanic and Atmoshpheric Administration.
+&nbsp; We also intended to examine the magnitude of impact on housing prices given how further inland a particular coastal zip code is, and to predict coastal property listing values given the estimated rise in U.S. coastal sea waters over the next ten years provided by the National Oceanic and Atmoshpheric Administration.

-Unfortunately, the ladder two questions we were unable to analyze given the constraints on our data.
+&nbsp; Unfortunately, the ladder two questions we were unable to analyze given the constraints on our data.
 First, we could not locate enough accurate and consist median housing prices for inland zip codes at different distances from the coast.
 This is beacuse the the farther inland zipcodes were no longer comparable to our coastal zip codes as there were several variables, such as median housing price, size, altitude, and demographics, that are too different between the two regions.
 Therefore, we kept our analysis to looking at inland zip codes that are highly comparable to adjacent coastal zip codes to provide more accurate results.

-Moreover, we were unable to predict coastal property listing values over the next 10 years primarily due to our timing constraint and our overenthusiasm in trying to use our regression to make real world predictions.
+&nbsp; Moreover, we were unable to predict coastal property listing values over the next 10 years primarily due to our timing constraint and our overenthusiasm in trying to use our regression to make real world predictions.
 We ran into multiple problems trying to create our predictions as after we filtered the intial dataset we attempted to reinclude pricing information for later dates through 2021.
 However, this caused several issues including not predicting prices and having certain zipcodes come up as NaN.
 With more time we would investigate this problem further to create accurate predictions, but for today we decided to move forward and pivot our prediction to trying to predict prices for inland and coastal homes in our test dataset.
 While we recognize this prediction does not provide us with real world estimations for future prices, we wanted to test the accuracy of our predicition model to see if it could be used for future housing price predictions once we were able to fix our problem with loading in more current data.

-For our hypothesis, we predicted that a rise in sea level has a statistically significant impact on the listing prices of homes in U.S. coastal cities when compared to home prices in adjacent zip codes.
+&nbsp; For our hypothesis, we predicted that a rise in sea level has a statistically significant impact on the listing prices of homes in U.S. coastal cities when compared to home prices in adjacent zip codes.
 To explore this hypothesis, our null hypothesis is that the median change in coastal city home listing prices associated with a 1 mm rise in global sea levels is equal to 0, or β1 = 0, with all other variables held constant.
 Our alternative hypothesis therefore tests if this association is not equal to one, or β1 ≠ 0, and if any correlation is present between these variables.

 To answer these questions above, we worked as a team to analyze our filtered dataset and create visualizations that accurately display our findings.
 We are excited to present our analysis methods and findings below:

 ## Our Data <a name="dataclean"></a>

-To answer our hypothesis, we located a dataset from Data World that contains Zillow’s median home listing price for every zip code in the United States.
+&nbsp; To answer our hypothesis, we located a dataset from Data World that contains Zillow’s median home listing price for every zip code in the United States.
 The dataset contains median housing prices from January of 2010 to September of 2017.
 Each column presents the median housing price for the given month of a year, and for our analysis we plan to analyze the data from 2013 to 2017 as there is considerably more data recorded in the later years of this dataset.

-Additionally, from Kaggle we were able to locate data on global sea level rises over the past three decades (1991-2021).
+&nbsp; Additionally, from Kaggle we were able to locate data on global sea level rises over the past three decades (1991-2021).
 In this dataset, the primary variable we will be using for analysis is GMSL (Global Isostatic Adjustment (GIA) not applied) variation (mm) with respect to 20-year TOPEX/Jason collinear mean reference.
 Not accounting for Global Isostatic Adjustment means that we will not be accounting for possible movements in the earth's crust under or around ice caps.
 Additionally, the 20-year TOPEX/Jason collinear mean reference is a prominently used study that examines historic sea levels rises and predicts a trend of a rise of 3.3 mm/year in sea level.
 Therefore, this variable is simply stating the variation in sea level hieght (mm) from the TPOPEX/Jason Collinear mean reference.

-Finally, to obtain our comparable inland and coastal properties, we used https://www.unitedstateszipcodes.org/ which is the United States Postal Service's map of all U.S. zip codes.
+&nbsp; Finally, to obtain our comparable inland and coastal properties, we used https://www.unitedstateszipcodes.org/ which is the United States Postal Service's map of all U.S. zip codes.
 This website also provides region specific information such as the size, population, population density, median home value, and demographics for each zip code which we used as key varaibles when trying to identify comparable zip codes.
 Our selection process including identifying coastal cities that we wanted to analyze and then manually selecting and comparing key variables between adjacent inland and coastal zip codes with an emphasis on the size, population density, and median home value of each region.

 To prepare our data for subsequent visualiation, we had to:

-1. Import necessary libraries:
+1. Import necessary libraries: <br>
 &nbsp; We imported pandas and DateOffset from pandas.tseries.offsets.

-2. Load data:
+2. Load data: <br>
-We loaded both datasets, 'sealevel.csv' and 'Zip_homes.csv', using read_csv.
+&nbsp; We loaded both datasets, 'sealevel.csv' and 'Zip_homes.csv', using read_csv.

-3. Transpose and format housing price data:
+3. Transpose and format housing price data: <br>
-We transposed the 'Zip_homes.csv' data to have columns as years and rows as zip codes.
+&nbsp; We transposed the 'Zip_homes.csv' data to have columns as years and rows as zip codes.
 We then reset the index, set the year as the index, and renamed the RegionName column to Year.
 Finally we formatted the data to have a datetime index.

-4. Filter sea level data:
+4. Filter sea level data: <br>
-We took one in every three recordings and dropped any subsequent recordings after the 12th.
+&nbsp; We took one in every three recordings and dropped any subsequent recordings after the 12th.
 This was to make our sea level recordings monthly and to better match them to our yearly comparisons in median housing price.

-5. Merge datasets:
+5. Merge datasets: <br>
-We merged the two datasets using an outer join and set the Date column as the new index.
+&nbsp; We merged the two datasets using an outer join and set the Date column as the new index.

-6. Filter merged dataset: We filtered the merged dataset to contain only data from January 2010 to September 2017.
+6. Filter merged dataset: <br>
+&nbsp; We filtered the merged dataset to contain only data from January 2010 to September 2017.

-7. Create new datasets:
+7. Create new datasets: <br>
-The code defines our selected zip codes, combines our coastal and inland data with our sea level data, transposes the data, resets the index, and sets our column  labels
+&nbsp; The code defines our selected zip codes, combines our coastal and inland data with our sea level data, transposes the data, resets the index, and sets our column  labels

-8. Export data:
+8. Export data: <br>
-The code exports the final cleaned and filtered merged dataset as 'filtered_merged_data.csv'
+&nbsp; The code exports the final cleaned and filtered merged dataset as 'filtered_merged_data.csv'

 ## Methodology <a name="meth"></a>